ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 As a consequence of this configuration, Oblivious HTTP prevents linkability described above.
 Informally, this means:

 1. Requests and responses are known only to Clients and Target Resources, plus Oblivious Gateway Resources that possess the corresponding response encapsulation key and HPKE keying material.
 In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and Response, yet does not know the decrypted contents.
 Likewise, Oblivious Gateway Resources learns only the Oblivious Relay Resource and the decrypted request.
-Only the Client knows both the plaintext request and response.
+No entity other than the Client can see the plaintext request and response and can attribute them to the Client.

-1. Targets cannot link requests from the same Client in the absence of unique per-Client keys.
+2. Targets cannot link requests from the same Client in the absence of unique per-Client keys.

 Traffic analysis that might affect these properties are outside the scope of